 Whether you’re here for a weekend or lifetime, Miami has a magical way of finding its place our hearts.
-Meet 10 newly accepted Teach For America applicants and learn why they chose to join our movement for educational equity in Miami-Dade.
+Meet 10 newly accepted TFA applicants and learn why they chose to join our movement for educational equity in Miami-Dade.

 February 19, 2019